 Leaders with strength of character more often seek win/win in negotiations.

 The benefits of finding win/win in negotiations and having a third way mindset are endless.
 First of all people believe in leaders who genuinely represent and respect them and win/win outcomes are a sure way of working towards this.
-For example if in a staff negotiation you pushed just for what you needed, your employee feels you don’t care about their interests but likewise if you gave in too easily to what they pushed for likely you wouldn’t deliver as a leader so they wouldn’t respect either.
+For example if in a staff negotiation you pushed just for what you needed, your employee feels you don’t care about their interests but likewise if you gave in too easily to what they pushed for likely you wouldn’t deliver as a leader so they wouldn’t respect you either.
 Win/win is palatable to all involved parties, not just those involved in the negotiation but also those who observe it.
-When those observing see you are able to reach a happy outcome for both sides in a negotiation, they believe collaborating with you is possible, even if their initial stance or view were opposed to yours.
+When those observing see you are able to reach a happy outcome for both sides, they believe collaborating with you is in their interest, even if their initial stance or view were opposed to yours.
 Win/win is also a way to further learning and development.
 Leaders who seek only to “Win” learn nothing from the other party but those managers who have capacity to give the other side a win too, learn from and about the other party, knowledge that will come in useful in future situations.
 Most of all win/win is normally morally the correct path to seek and leaders who are followed more are usually the ones who have a high regarded value system.

 Win/win leaders have more followers.